reddit/baseplate.py/docs/baseplate/integration/index.rst

 Pyramid Events
 --------------

-Baseplate will emit events at various stages of the request lifecycle that services can hook into.
+Within it's Pyramid integraton, Baseplate will emit events at various stages of the request lifecycle that services can hook into.

 .. autoclass:: baseplate.integration.pyramid.ServerSpanInitialized